ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 Examples of inductive bias in machine learning include margin maximization (classes should be separated by as large a boundary as possible - used in Support Vector Machines) and nearest neighbours (samples close together in feature space are in the same class - used in the k-nearest neighbours algorithm).

-**It's a common lesson in machine learning** - a bit of bias is usually a good thing (especially if you trade it for variance).
+**It's a common lesson in machine learning - a bit of bias is ok** (if you trade it for variance).
 This also holds in reinforcement learning, where unbiased approxmiation through Monte Carlo returns performs worse than bootstrapped temporal difference methods.

 <br />